 Vulnerability of SCADA Systems to Cybersecurity Attacks

 Many different organizations and companies use SCADA/ICS (Supervisory Control and Data Acquisition/Industrial Control Systems) systems in various ways in their primary (production) processes or products.
 This includes manufacturing companies, control of bridges and locks, electric cars, equipment in intensive care units, as well as pacemakers and wireless insulin pumps.
-IoT (Internet of Things) is also playing an increasingly significant role in this context.
+IoT (internet of things) is also playing an increasingly significant role in this context.

 Many parties lack an understanding of the complexity of the issue.
 They also often do not know which steps to take to efficiently address the threats to SCADA environments.